taofeekaoyusuf/vcc-for-de/README.md

-# Verve Coding Challenge for Data Engineers - vcc-for-de
+# Verve Coding Challenge for Data Engineers

-Data Engineering Coding Challenge

-### 1: **RUNNING THE CODE.
+### 1: RUNNING THE CODE.

 * This version of the challenge was done using PyCharm IDE Notebook in SparK.